What's on this list and what isn't

 This popular genre of writing today goes under several names, including crime thrillers, detective fiction, mysteries, police procedurals, and whodunits.
 It overlaps every other publishing category, including literary fiction, espionage, horror, romance and speculative fiction and sometimes distinctions are difficult to make.
 So many crime and mystery titles also appear on greatest lists for other genres.

-This particular list comprises the greatest creative works of crime and mystery of all times, places and cultures.
+This particular list comprises the greatest creative works in the crime and mystery genre of all times, places and cultures.

 • novels (And Then There Were None)